koad/documentation/src/setup/components.md

 Matrix channels are used to control application config and logic.
 It is useful for signaling within multi-user applications within and outside of the kingdom.

-> Matrix is an open source project that publishes the Matrix open standard for secure, decentralised, real-time communication, and its Apache licensed reference implementations.
+> Matrix is an open source project that publishes the Matrix open standard for secure, decentralized, real-time communication, and its Apache licensed reference implementations.
 [matrix.org](https://matrix.org/)

 ### Meteor